 The host-based Trend Micro Deep Security IDS is provided by Atlantic.Net to protect critical infrastructure against network vulnerabilities from the server side, whether those servers are dedicated, virtual, or cloud.

 Trend Micro Deep Security includes protection against malware, including ransomware, targeted attacks, and advanced threats.

 The two are managed with a unified interface, so Atlantic.Net can review the incident logs they generate and alert the client when threats are suspected or action is needed.
 Thousands of reports can be generated on a busy public network in a very short amount of time, so the ability of the IDS to rank incidents, and of the host to manage the reports, is crucial to getting the full protection of the technology for the best possible value.

 The technologies are quickly and easily integrated into your network environment, and after incorporating it into your environment, you can choose to receive regular weekly or monthly reports summarizing current vulnerabilities.
 These reports help those in regulated industries and are in addition to any critical alerts which the Atlantic.Net IDS discovers.

 A complete and proactive security stance is necessary for every organization with valuable information and systems to protect against a constantly shifting and evolving threat landscape.
 For companies with sensitive data subject to regulatory compliance regimes, an intrusion detection system can be an invaluable part of that responsible corporate stance.
 It can be taken for granted that a reputation-destroying data breach will make headlines before too long.
 With Atlantic.Net’s comprehensive IDS solution, you can help avoid your company’s sensitive data falling into the wrong hands.

-Contact [email protected] for more information on our Dedicated and Cloud IDS solutions today!
+Contact [email protected] for more information on our HIPAA-Compliant, Dedicated and Cloud IDS solutions today!

 Trend Micro and Deep Security are registered trademarks of Trend Micro Incorporated.